kubernetes/website/docs/kubeadm.md

 ### (4/4) Installing a pod network

 You must install a pod network add-on so that your pods can communicate with each other when they are on different hosts.
+**You must do this before you try to deploy any applications to your cluster.**

 Several projects provide Kubernetes pod networks.
 You can see a complete list of available network add-ons on the [add-ons page](/docs/admin/addons/).

-By way of example, you can install Weave Net by running on the master:
+By way of example, you can install Weave Net by running, on the master:

     # kubectl apply -f https://git.io/weave-kube
     daemonset "weave-net" created

-**You should install a pod network on the master before you try to deploy any applications to your cluster.**

 Once a pod network command has installed, a few seconds later you should see the `kube-dns` pod go into `Running` in the output of `kubectl get pods --all-namespaces`.

 **This signifies that your cluster is ready.**

-You can learn more about other available pod networks on the [add-ons page](/docs/admin/addons/).

 ### (Optional) Installing a sample application